 Recognizing the critical role of Arab help has several implications for Middle East politics.
 First, it means that the PLO has very little of the political power so often ascribed to it.
 The PLO may appear to shape the policy of most Arab states, but in fact it reflects their wishes.
 It brings up the rear, echoing and rephrasing the weighted average of Arab sentiments.
 This suggests that it will moderate only when its Arab patrons want it to; so long as the Arab consensus needs it to reject Israel, the PLO must do so.
 Aspiring peacemakers in the Middle East must therefore not make settlement of the Arab-Israeli dispute contingent on PLO concurrence, for this is to give a veto to the organization least prone to compromise.

 Second, while Arab rulers make the PLO rich and prominent, they also prevent it from becoming a representative body, an effective one, or a decent one.
-So long as it exists, the PLO will continue to ill-serve Palestinians by subordinating their interests to those of Qaddafi, Fahd, Asad, and Saddam Husayn.
+So long as it exists, the PLO will continue to ill-serve Palestinians by subordinating their interests to those of Qaddafi, Fahd, Assad, and Saddam Hussein.
 Do the Palestinians have an alternative to the PLO?
 Can they develop their own institutions, independent of the Arab states, which would cast off the PLO's illusory ambitions, discard its autocratic structure, accommodate Israel's existence, and promote practical interests?
 The "New Palestinian Movement" reportedly organized last fall in South Lebanon, the attempt of Palestinians living in the West to organize politically, or the efforts of West Bank mayors are moves in this direction.
 But their hopes of success must be slim, for no fledgling refugee organization has much chance against the weight of Arab consensus, which is still vested in the PLO.

 Third, only the Arab states - and not Israel - can kill the PLO.
 By itself, Israeli force of arms, no matter how overwhelming, cannot crush this symbol of pan-Arabism; the PLO will last so long as it serves a purpose for the Arab states.
 The key Arab states (Syria, Iraq, Saudi Arabia) will join Egypt in recognizing Israel only when they have enough confidence in their own rule to dispense with hostility to Israel as a source of legitimacy; or when, as in Egypt, the endless futility of anti-Zionism makes it more of a political liability than a benefit.
-At that moment the PLO will lose both its support and its raison d'être.
+At that moment the PLO will lose both its support and its raison d'ĂȘtre.

 Daniel Pipes, a Council on Foreign Relations fellow, is the author of Slave Soldiers and Islam (Yale University Press).
 His new book In the Path of God: Islam and Political Power, will be published by Basic Books in the fall.

-June 11, 2022 update: I just wrote this note to Mark Wortman, author of the just-published book, Admiral Hyman Rickover: Engineer of Power:
+June 11, 2022 update: I wrote this note to Mark Wortman, author of the just-published book, Admiral Hyman Rickover: Engineer of Power:

 Mr Wortman: